kcsph/Project-Luther/README.md

 *Data Source*: Boxofficemojo
 *Webpages scraped*: ~3,500
 *Features*: Movie density within a week and month by same genre and number of high budget production films
-*Data Munging*: Through preliminary analysis, budget is the strongest (statistically significant) predictor of box office revenues.
-As such, only movies with domestic box office gross and production budget of more than US$1 million are included
+*Filters*: Through preliminary analysis, budget is the strongest (statistically significant) predictor of box office revenues.
+As such, only movies with domestic box office gross and production budget of more than US$1 million are included.
+Removed foreign films(naively) by filtering out 'Foreign' genre.
 *Final Data Set # of Observations*: ~600

 ## Model